My Creative Evolution

 I took my first college 'A' and sauntered down the hall feeling mildly victorious and thinking, "Could I someday be a writer?!
 Nah, I'm not really that creative."

-I changed my thoughts to coming up with other reasons I could again be summoned into Ms. Hottie Professor's office on a Saturday.
+I changed my mind about coming up with other reasons I could be summoned into Ms. Hottie Professor's office again on a Saturday.

 Age 22.
 I qualified for the Boston Marathon by placing 8th overall female finisher on Swope Park’s hilly asphalt course in the Kansas City Marathon.

-As I trained 70 to 90 miles per week after this victory to ensure that I actually beat my Boston qualifying time, I suffered severe tendonitis that later elevated to an acute injury, which reared its head with a vengeance at mile 6 of the 26.2 mile Boston course.
+As I trained 70 to 90 miles per week after this victory to ensure that I beat my Boston qualifying time, I suffered severe tendonitis that later elevated to an acute injury, which reared its head with a vengeance at mile 6 of the 26.2-mile Boston course.

 I was dejected beyond belief.
 All my training had been for naught.
-My family and best friend were in Boston to witness me running my personal best but instead witnessed me hobbling pathetically down urban avenues and rural Massachusetts roads.
+My family and best friend were in Boston to witness me running my personal best, but instead saw me hobbling pathetically down urban avenues and rural Massachusetts roads.
 My dream of continuing a professional running career suddenly felt unreachable and idiotic.
-I accomplished my goal of not walking but suffered severe damage to my knee.
+I accomplished my goal of not walking, but suffered severe damage to my knee.

 I wrote a 90-stanza rhyming poem depicting the course of events and the spectrum of emotions I experienced during this time.
 My poem ranges from expressing the extreme hilarity of driving the Boston roads with my incredibly funny aunts to the doting hospitality from nuns while residing in one of Cardinal Law's many mansion homes (yes, the same Cardinal we all heard so much about when the Church's pedophilia scandal finally broke), reveling in the pride I could see on the faces and in the spirits of my wonderful parents as their daughter prepared to accomplish yet another goal on her list, and the tragic personal dismay I experienced in having to modify my personal best goal due to injury ultimately.
 I gifted this poem to all of my family and friends who made the journey to Boston to support me.